 Facing reality without a magic wand is the reason for this appeal.

-The reason for this appeal is because all this growing up has happened alongside the most devastating diagnosis and treatment.
-Elin has been through four years of chemotherapy, surgery, radiotherapy, sickness, repeated hair loss, periods of hospital isolation, exhausting travel, separation from family and friends, MRI, CT and bone scans...though many who meet her struggle to comprehend all this as she seems to take it all in her stride.
-However, positivity can only take you so far and the options for Elin are now very limited.
+The reason for this appeal is because all this growing up happened alongside the most devastating diagnosis and treatment.
+Years of chemotherapy, surgery, radiotherapy, sickness, repeated hair loss, periods of hospital isolation, exhausting travel, separation from family and friends, MRI, CT and bone scans...though many who met Elin struggled to comprehend all this as she seemed to take it all in her stride.
+However, positivity can only take you so far and the reality was devastating.

-All the approved treatment protocols in the UK for Elin have now been exhausted.
-Our appeal is to allow us to access further treatment that could help Elin, both in the UK and abroad.
+All the approved treatment protocols in the UK for Elin had been exhausted.
+Our appeal was to allow us to access further treatment that could help Elin, both in the UK and abroad.

-Any money that is not used for this will go towards research into treatment for this rare and under-funded disease.
-This will be as directed by the Ewing's Sarcoma Research Trust, which was set up in 2011 to promote understanding, awareness and research into treatments for Ewing's Sarcoma.
+Any money not used for this is for research into treatment for this rare and under-funded disease.
+This is through our affiliation with the Ewing's Sarcoma Research Trust, which was set up in 2011 to promote understanding, awareness and research into treatments for Ewing's Sarcoma.
 This work is desperately needed as there have been no real developments in this field for decades.
 Its rarity and low profile work against the children and teenagers trying to overcome it.